-- 4.5.24 The Financial Report and Accounts and Annex include a large amount of detailed information relating to the departments, funds and other entities included within them.
-This information in a lot of cases exceeds that required by the standard, and so a summarised segmental analysis may be provided with reference to other parts of the Financial Report and Accounts. - 4.5.25 The States will report any further segmental information required by IFRS 8 that is regularly reviewed by senior management (see 4.3.3);
+- 5.5.24 The Financial Report and Accounts and Annex include a large amount of detailed information relating to the departments, funds and other entities included within them.
+This information in a lot of cases exceeds that required by the standard, and so a summarised segmental analysis may be provided with reference to other parts of the Financial Report and Accounts including the annex. - 5.5.25 The States will report any further segmental information required by IFRS 8 that is regularly reviewed by senior management (see 5.3.3);